aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/deconvolution-mode/_index.md

 For example, if you expect **small and low-quality 1D barcodes**:

-- enable detection of small modules via `XDimensionMode.SMALL`
+- enable detection of small modules via `XDimensionMode.SMALL` (heuristic mode, without MinimalXDimension),
-- set `MinimalXDimension` to the approximate minimal bar width in pixels
 - use `BarcodeQualityMode.LOW` and `DeconvolutionMode.SLOW` to improve robustness

 Example: tuning recognition for small, degraded Code 128 symbols.